ProjectSemester05/VirtualArchive-Alexa/README.md

 # Getting Started with Alexa Skill

-Create your own Alexa Skill
+Alexa Skill as a Cataloguing Application for Users

 ## Create and Manage Skills with Alexa Developer Console

 Sign up/ Log in with Amazon Alexa account.</br>